Tuatara: Parietal eye (third eye)

-The tuatara has a third eye on the top of its head called the parietal eye.
+Like some other living vertebrates, including some lizards, the tuatara has a third eye on the top of its head called the parietal eye (also called a pineal or third eye) formed by the parapineal organ, with an accompanying opening in the skull roof called the pineal or parietal foramen, enclosed by the parietal bones.
 It has its own lens, a parietal plug which resembles a cornea, retina with rod-like structures, and degenerated nerve connection to the brain.
 The parietal eye is visible only in hatchlings, which have a translucent patch at the top centre of the skull.
 After four to six months, it becomes covered with opaque scales and pigment.
-Its use is unknown, but it may be useful in absorbing ultraviolet rays to produce vitamin D, as well as to determine light/dark cycles, and help with thermoregulation.
+While capable of detecting light, it is probably not capable of detecting movement or forming an image.
+It likely serves to regulate the circadian rhythm and possibly detect seasonal changes, and help with thermoregulation.

 Of all extant tetrapods, the parietal eye is most pronounced in the tuatara.
 It is part of the pineal complex, another part of which is the pineal gland, which in tuatara secretes melatonin at night.
 Some salamanders have been shown to use their pineal bodies to perceive polarised light, and thus determine the position of the sun, even under cloud cover, aiding navigation.

 Hearing

 Together with turtles, the tuatara has the most primitive hearing organs among the amniotes.
-There is no eardrum and no earhole, they lack a tympanum, and the middle ear cavity is filled with loose tissue, mostly adipose (fatty) tissue.
+There is no tympanum (eardrum) and no earhole, and the middle ear cavity is filled with loose tissue, mostly adipose tissue (fat).
 The stapes comes into contact with the quadrate (which is immovable), as well as the hyoid and squamosal.
 The hair cells are unspecialised, innervated by both afferent and efferent nerve fibres, and respond only to low frequencies.
 Though the hearing organs are poorly developed and primitive with no visible external ears, they can still show a frequency response from 100 to 800 Hz, with peak sensitivity of 40 dB at 200 Hz.

 Odorant receptors

 Animals that depend on the sense of smell to capture prey, escape from predators or simply interact with the environment they inhabit, usually have many odorant receptors.
 These receptors are expressed in the dendritic membranes of the neurons for the detection of odours.
-The tuatara has several hundred receptors, around 472, a number more similar to what birds have than to the large number of receptors that turtles and crocodiles may have.
+The tuatara has around 472 receptors, a number more similar to what birds have than to the large number of receptors that turtles and crocodiles may have.